annotated-types/annotated-types/README.md

 Implementors: note that Len() should always have an integer value for `min_inclusive`, but `slice` objects can also have `start=None`.

-### Regex

-`Regex(regex_pattern=p, regex_flags=x)` implies that the string should contain a match for `p` with flags `x`, at any position in the string.
-If you want the full string to match, or the match to be at the start or end of the string, you can use boundary markers like `^...$`.

-`Regex()` can be used with unicode strings or byte strings; if either are allowed we suggest using one `Regex()` item for each type, and therefore ignoring `Regex()` items with the wrong string type.

-We do not specify the pattern syntax: libraries may choose to interpret it as the Python stdlib `re` module, `regex` package, ECMAscript syntax, etc., and we encourage them to clearly document their chosen interpretation.
-The meaning of the `regex_flags` argument is also implementation-defined.

 ### Timezone

 `Timezone` can be used with a `datetime` or a `time` to express which timezones